TESTS

 Run unit tests:

-$ make unittest
+$ just unittest

 Run doctests:

-$ make doctest
+$ just doctest

 Run functional tests (and unit tests, now):